-I talk to a LOT of Teams users.
+I talk to a LOT of Microsoft Teams users.
 Among the questions I get, one of the more common ones is: What’s the best way to troubleshoot poor Teams performance?

-When I press for details, I’ll hear tales of Teams freezing when using emojis to react to a message just after switching into a chat, or dragging files into a chat or post that never seem to appear.
-Sometimes it’s just that the screens are laggy as the user moves between them.
+When I press for details, I’ll hear tales of Microsoft Teams freezing when using emojis to react to a message just after switching into a chat, or dragging files into a chat or post that never seem to appear.
+Sometimes, it’s just that the screens are laggy as the user moves between them.
 The most common solution to these types of issues is to clean out the Teams cache.

 Microsoft does not currently have an option to do this from within the Teams’ user interface (although it has been requested).
 Thankfully, there is an easy workaround you can use that is just 4 simple steps.

 The Steps to Clearing Your Local Teams Cache